 Carla Penders (Advising) is a lecturer in Physics and Environmental Science and the student advisor for our program.
 Carla studies various aspects of environmental phsyics, including stream bed grain sizing, atmospheric physics, and instrumentation/automation.

 René Salinas (Mathematics Department Representative) is a mathematical ecologist who develops spatially explicit models to investigate spatial control problems in wildlife populations.

 Lauren Waterworth (Geological and Environmental Sciences) is a geologist and environmental lawyer.
-She teaches required classes in the ENV - Environmental Professional Track (Environmental Regulation and Enforcement).
+She teaches several classes in the ENV tracks (Environmental Regulation and Enforcement, Issues in Environmental Geology).